 My Philosophy and Approach

-When we experience life challenges such as trauma, isolation, and loss, difficult and sometimes confusing symptoms may result.
-If the roots of symptoms aren't addressed, improvement is challenging.
-For this reason, I emphasize working through the root causes of symptoms with clients for long-term improvement, weaving in skill-building and practical strategies as appropriate.
+When we experience life challenges such as trauma, isolation, and loss, difficult and confusing symptoms may result.
+If the roots of these symptoms aren't addressed, we can be left feeling stuck.
+For this reason, I help clients move beyond coping to work through the root causes of symptoms for long-term improvement.

 I don't exclusively practice one form of therapy.
-Instead, I combine concepts and strategies from several types of therapy in a wholistic way to meet client needs, strengths, and unique concerns.
+Instead, I combine concepts and strategies from several types of therapy in a wholistic way to meet the needs, strengths, and unique concerns of clients.

 ISSUES